The growing ability to connect multiple technologies, devices, and the data they generate is likely to shape the future of healthcare.

 The single-channel patient monitoring systems have more or less exited the market.
 The low-end segment typically includes three-parameter and five-parameter monitors; the mid-end monitors include cardiac monitoring, hemodynamic monitoring, and respiratory monitoring; the high-end systems offer capnography which involves CO2 referred to as EtCO2, and in the premium models additional specialized parameters are also added.

 Neurological monitoring, such as of intracranial pressure is gaining popularity, for instance to monitor a patient while in coma or when a defibrillator delivers a dose of electric current, countershock.
 There are special patient monitors which incorporate the monitoring of brain waves (electroencephalography), gas anesthetic concentrations, bispectral index (BIS), etc. They are usually incorporated into anesthesia machines.
 In neurosurgery intensive care units, brain EEG monitors have a larger multichannel capability and can monitor other physiological events, as well.

-In 2016, BPL gained market share; Schiller had success with some government tenders; Chinese brands, Contec, Edan, and Comen established a firmer foothold; and Medtronic plc completed the previously announced sale of its patient care, deep vein thrombosis (compression), and nutritional insufficiency businesses within the patient monitoring & recovery (PMR) division of its Minimally Invasive Therapies Group (MITG) to Cardinal Health Inc. for 40,870 crore (USD 6.1 billion) in cash.
+In 2016, BPL gained market share; Schiller had success with some government tenders; Chinese brands, Contec, Edan, and Comen established a firmer foothold; and Medtronic plc completed the previously announced sale of its patient care, deep vein thrombosis (compression), and nutritional insufficiency businesses within the patient monitoring & recovery (PMR) division of its Minimally Invasive Therapies Group (MITG) to Cardinal Health Inc. for Rs.
+40,870 crore (USD 6.1 billion) in cash.